 Modern cloud environments move too quickly for manual security checks to keep up.
 Automation ensures that every deployment meets your organization’s policies.
 It doesn’t matter if it’s encryption standards, IAM rules, or compliance frameworks.

-When you partner with a DevSecOps platform like DuploCloud, it’s possible to shift security left without slowing down development teams.
+When you partner with a DevSecOps platform like DuploCloud, it’s possible to shift security left.
+And you won’t slow down your development teams.
 We allow organizations to bake in security and compliance controls automatically

 So you can free up security teams to focus on higher-order risks.